XVII Brigade, Royal Horse Artillery: II Indian Brigade, RHA

 In June 1916, 7th (Meerut) Cavalry Brigade (complete with V Battery, RHA) left the division and was reformed for service in Mesopotamia.
 Its place was taken by the Canadian Cavalry Brigade with its attached Royal Canadian Horse Artillery Brigade (A and B Batteries, RCHA each with four 13 pounders).

-Other than the Battle of the Somme in 1916 (Battle of Bazentin Ridge, 14–17 July and Battle of Flers-Courcelette, 15–22 September) and the Battle of Cambrai in 1917, the division was not involved in battle.
-Instead, it was held in reserve in case of a breakthrough, although it did send parties to the trenches on a number of occasions.
+Other than the Battle of the Somme in 1916 (Battle of Bazentin Ridge, 14–17 July and Battle of Flers-Courcelette, 15–22 September) and the Battle of Cambrai in 1917, the division was not involved in the battle.
+Instead, it was held in reserve in case of a breakthrough, although it did send parties to the trenches on several occasions.
 They would hold the line, or act as Pioneers; such parties were designated as, for example, the Mhow Battalion.

 XVII Brigade, RHA

 On 26 November 1916, 2nd Indian Cavalry Division was renamed 5th Cavalry Division.
 Consequently, on 24 February 1917, the brigade was redesignated as XVII Brigade, RHA.

 In March 1918, the 5th Cavalry Division was broken up in France.
 The British and Canadian units remained in France and the Indian elements were sent to Egypt to help constitute 2nd Mounted Division.
 The brigade became XVII Army Brigade, RHA at this time, though this new identity was short lived.

 On 13 March, G Battery, RHA joined from IV Brigade, RHA (3rd Cavalry Division) to bring the brigade back up to three batteries.
 On 9 April, G and N Batteries, RHA left for V Army Brigade, RHA.
 On 17 April 1918, the brigade HQ was dissolved.